 Seems easy enough, right?

 Unfortunately, that’s not correct.
-Based on my and my team’s on-the-ground research in Peru, you actually need to invest five times as much money – $150,000 – in order to even be considered for Peruvian residency by investment.
+Based on my team and I’s on-the-ground research in Peru, you actually need to invest five times as much money – $150,000 – in order to even be considered for Peruvian residency by investment.

 In addition, you’ll also need to create five jobs along with your investment, and in your application, you will need to outline those five jobs in a business plan.